America First Political Action Conference: 2022

-The third AFPAC was held on February 25, 2022, in Orlando, Florida, at the Orlando World Center Marriott.
+The third AFPAC was held on February 25, 2022 at the Orlando World Center Marriott near Orlando, Florida.
 It was sponsored by the social media platform Gab, which resulted in backlash from Gab users due to Fuentes' harsh comments about Gab users.
 Many of Gab's donors stated that they would stop funding Gab due to this decision; in response to the backlash, Gab CEO Andrew Torba said that "Controversy is attention.
 Attention is influence" and that "The point of marketing is to influence people to get off Big Tech and get on Gab.
 In order to do that I need their attention."
 It was later announced that Torba would be a guest speaker at the AFPAC.

-During his speech, Fuentes stated that the media had been comparing Vladimir Putin to Adolf Hitler "and they say that's not a good thing", which Rolling Stone described as "giggling praise of Adolf Hitler".
-Fuentes also asked the audience, “Can we get a round of applause for Russia?” which was followed by large applause and chants of "Putin!
+During his speech, Fuentes stated that the media had been comparing Vladimir Putin to Adolf Hitler "and they say that's not a good thing".
+Fuentes also asked the audience, "Can we get a round of applause for Russia?" which was followed by large applause and chants of "Putin!
 Putin!".

 Former Maricopa County Sheriff Joe Arpaio spoke at the conference and received cheers when he stated, "I have the reputation of being the biggest racist in the country."
 In response to the applause, Arpaio asked the audience, "What are you clapping for?"